-Each topic area within each theme enables students to develop the four key skills in learning a language - listening, speaking, reading and writing.
+The thematic areas reflect the world our students live in and in which language is fundamental and evolving.
+Within those themes students will develop the four key skills of learning a language: listening, speaking, reading and writing.
 As well as this, students will gain a broad understanding of the culture of France and other French-speaking countries.